VAMSHI-GANESH/UI_Assesment/PROBLEM.md

 1. Page must have a Title, describing it's purpose /the name of the site.
 2. Page must have a Navbar, Header and Footer.
-3. Page must have a Hero Unit.
+3. Page can have a Hero Unit.
 Hero Unit is advised to be of full-width.
 Alternatively Bootstrap components like Carousel / Jumbotron can be used.
 4. The Main section of the page is adviced to have rows and columns.
-5. It is adviced to use Google Fonts. https://fonts.google.com/
-6. Page should be responsive in nature.
+5. Page should be responsive in nature.
 Responsivness for Laptop, Desktop and Mobile devices should be achieved.
-7. Page must have Footer with social links and site links.
+6. Page must have Footer with social links and site links.
 These links need not be functional.
-8. Page must have Appropriate Descriptive Block Level Elements wherever feasible.
+7. Page must have Appropriate Descriptive Block Level Elements wherever feasible.

 ### CODING GUIDELINES: